rocket-ron/MIDS-W205/assignments/assignment2/readme.md

  2. Warriors_nltk.png
  3. NBAFinals2015.png

-### Warriors (NLTK) ###
+#### Warriors (NLTK) ####
 ![Warriors Search](https://github.com/rocket-ron/MIDS-W205/blob/assignment2/assignments/assignment2/hist/Warriors_nltk.png "#Warriors")

-### NBAFinals2015 (NLTK) ###
+#### NBAFinals2015 (NLTK) ####
 ![NBAFinals2015 Search](https://github.com/rocket-ron/MIDS-W205/blob/assignment2/assignments/assignment2/hist/NBAFinals2015_nltk.png "#NBAFinals2015")

-### NBAFinals2015 and Warriors (NLTK) ###
+#### NBAFinals2015 and Warriors (NLTK) ####
 ![Warriors and NBAFinals2015 Search](https://github.com/rocket-ron/MIDS-W205/blob/assignment2/assignments/assignment2/hist/Both_nltk.png "#Warriors and #NBAFinals2015")

- ## Conculusions ##
+## Conclusions ##

 The EMR process was interesting and simple, but with only ~475K tweets to process was overkill and took a lot of time to spin up an
 EMR cluster.

 The NLTK library was easy to use and contains all the tools necessary to process the tweet texts with the addition of the stop word filter.
 However, the stop word filter may be too extensive for tweets, especially for sentiment analysis.
 With 140 characters in a tweet, even articles carry extra information.
 It is interesting to compare the results of the histograms.